 2) Supplier Risk

-Modular data center manufacturers (see next section), such as Schneider Electric and Vertiv, are limited in options, as compared to general contractors with traditional data center construction experience.
+Modular data center manufacturers, such as Schneider Electric and Vertiv, are limited in options, as compared to general contractors with traditional data center construction experience.
 This concentrated base of suppliers creates execution risk if a particular modular data center manufacturer does not perform.

-Modular data centers, particularly container data centers that are located outdoors, can often be less durable than traditional data centers to the natural elements.
+Modular data centers, especially container data centers that are situated outdoors, may be less resilient to natural elements compared to traditional data centers.
 For example, these facilities are susceptible to damage from a variety of sources, including rain, wind, vandalism, animals, and insects.
-As such, the building enclosure and internal equipment are more exposed to corrosive elements and rust than traditional data centers.
+As such, the building enclosure and internal equipment are more exposed to corrosive elements such as rust, compared to traditional data centers.

 4) Physical Security

-Modular data centers are not built with the robust physical security layers that traditional data centers offer.
-Therefore, it is the responsibility of the end user of a modular data center to provision their own physical security measures, such as anti-climb fencing, a main entrance gate, security guards, biometric identification, and more.
+Modular data centers typically are not built with the robust physical security layers that traditional data centers offer.
+Therefore, it is the responsibility of the end user of a modular facility to provision their own physical security measures, such as anti-climb fencing, a main entrance gate, security guards, biometric identification, and more.

 Modular Data Center Manufacturers